Murder of Robert Kissel: Murder

 On a return trip to the U.S. in mid-2003, Nancy Kissel met and had an affair with Michael Del Priore, a twice-married electrical repairman who had rewired the Kissel home in Vermont.
 Robert Kissel became suspicious of his wife's infidelity and had hired a private detective, Frank Shea, to spy on her.
 Robert also secretly installed the spyware eBlaster on Nancy's computer.
 Nancy claimed that her husband had initiated proceedings for divorce and securing custody of their children.

 Nancy drugged Robert by having their six-year-old daughter give him a strawberry milkshake laced with a cocktail of sedatives.
 When the drugs had taken effect and the children were out of the apartment, Nancy bludgeoned her husband to death.
 She then rolled up his body in a carpet and had it placed in their storeroom in the Parkview apartment complex.

-After her arrest, Nancy admitted to killing Robert in self-defense, claiming that she was the victim of domestic violence – including repeated acts of rape and sodomy – over a five-year period.
-She further claimed that Robert habitually abused alcohol and cocaine.
+After her arrest, Nancy admitted to killing Robert, but said it was in self-defense.
+She claimed that she was the victim of domestic violence – including repeated acts of rape and sodomy – over a five-year period.
+She further asserted that Robert habitually abused alcohol and cocaine.

 The trial began in June 2005 at the High Court, with the prosecution alleging that Nancy murdered her husband; she pleaded not guilty.
 Nancy admitted under cross-examination that she had bludgeoned her husband to death, but maintained that she was defending herself and further claimed memory loss, testifying she had no knowledge of how she inflicted five head wounds with a heavy metal sculpture.

 Nancy admitted to using Stilnox, one of the sedatives found in her husband's body, to doctor a bottle of malt whisky when they were living in Vermont in the hope that it would make her husband less aggressive toward their children, but testified it had had no effect on him.
 Regardless of that, Nancy admitted to trying the same thing in Hong Kong, but testified that when she saw the sediment it left at the bottom of the bottle, she poured out the drugged liquor, bought a new bottle and used it to partially fill up the old one, and then "never thought about it again".
 The Kissels' neighbor, Andrew Tanzer, testified he had become drowsy and then unconscious after sampling the milkshake.
 Nancy admitted making it for one of her children and a visiting child, but denied drugging it, stating she would never harm her children or anyone else's.